secoats/oats_notes/README.md

          Enjoy your Oats!
 ```

-These are some of the InfoSec / Pen-testing notes I made during CTFs, HackTheBox and the usual certificates.
+These are some of the InfoSec / Pentesting notes I made during CTFs, HackTheBox and the usual certificates.

 I am slowly collecting and cleaning these up for my own use.
 Maybe they are useful to you as well.